trokster/xcayp/README.md

 For the time being the interface is composed of:

-A code editor allowing online modification of the interfaces objects, therefore allowing its own modifications in real time.
+ - A code editor allowing online modification of the interfaces objects, therefore allowing its own modifications in real time.

-And widgets enabling to control the connection to the source DBs, and therefore to manage if work is performed locally or synchronised directly to the server whenever you are online.
+ - Widgets enabling to control the connection to the source DBs, and therefore to manage if work is performed locally or synchronised directly to the server whenever you are online.